smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-transport-switching-rules-and-improvement-of-UX.md

 2. Addition of transport switching notification to HMI

 #### 1. Clarification of transport switching rules
-The following transport switching rules and tables should be added to [the SDLC Guidelines](https://smartdevicelink.com/en/guides/core/developer-documentation/transport-manager/) as a specification for multiple transport methods for the same device.
+The following transport switching rules and tables should be added to [the SDL Core Guides](https://smartdevicelink.com/en/guides/core/developer-documentation/transport-manager/) as a specification for multiple transport methods for the same device.

 - The priority of transport methods: USD > Bluetooth (BT)<br>Note that WiFi cannot communicate alone by itself, therefore WiFi is excepted from the priority.
 - If the SDL connects multiple terminals (mobiles), then the device that is already connected to the SDL is prioritized.